mrmatho/da-slides/pages/data-distribution-shape.md

 Measures of shape describe the distribution (or pattern) of the data within a dataset.

-The distribution shape of quantitative data can be described as there is a logical order to the values, and the 'low' and 'high' end values on the  x-axis of the histogram are able to be identified.
+The distribution shape of quantitative data can be described as long as there is a logical order to the values, and the 'low' and 'high' end values on the  x-axis of the histogram are able to be identified.

-The distribution shape of a qualitative data cannot be described as the data are not numeric.
+<span v-mark>The distribution shape of qualitative data cannot be described as the data are not numeric. </span>

+When investigating shape - we look at each variable individually (shape and skew do not relate to variables being correlated).

+---
+layout: center
+zoom: 1.2
+---

+# Distribution Shapes

 |Shape|Description|
 |---|---|